 Ceiling Fans

 Ceiling fans offer multiple benefits: decorative overhead lighting, cooling and insect deterrence.
-These are best in covered porches, entryways and gazebos.
-Just make sure the ceiling fan you intend to install is rated for outdoor use.
+These are best suited for covered porches, entryways and gazebos.
+Ensure the ceiling fan you install is rated for outdoor use.

 Tip